koba-jon/pytorch_cpp/Generative_Modeling/PixelCNN-RGB/README.md

 ~~~

 You should substitute the path of training data for "<training_path>", test data for "<test_path>", respectively.<br>
-The following is an example for "MNIST".
+The following is an example for "celebA".
 ~~~
 $ cd datasets
-$ mkdir MNIST
+$ mkdir celebA
-$ cd MNIST
+$ cd celebA
 $ ln -s <training_path> ./train
 $ ln -s <test_path> ./test
 $ cd ../..